UCL-ARC/hpc-support/myriad-map/README.md

 # myriad-map

-This is a map of the myriad cluster.
-It may be useful to explain to users what the cluster "looks like".
+This is a map of the Myriad cluster.
+It may be useful to explain how to navigate the cluster.

 The `.drawio` file is an XML document that can be opened with the [draw.io app](https://www.drawio.com/) or in your [browser](https://app.diagrams.net/).